-To realize a fixed amplitude ramp, connect R{CS} to the constant voltage source, so that the ramp capacitor charging voltage is fixed regardless of line and load condition.
+To realize a fixed amplitude ramp, connect R{CS} to the VREF pin, so that the ramp capacitor charging voltage is fixed regardless of line and load condition.
 The RAMP/CS pin is clamped internally to 4 V for internal device protection.
-Because the internal pull-down switch has about $40-\Omega$ on-resistance, the C{CS} value must be small enough to discharge RAMP/CS from the peak to ground within $T{D(sp)}$ + 70 ns (i.e. the pulse width of BLANK signal).
+Because the internal pulldown switch has about 40- Ω on-resistance, the C{CS} value must be small enough to discharge RAMP/CS from the peak to ground within $T{D(sp)}$ + 70 ns (that is, the pulse width of BLANK signal).

-To achieve the input voltage feedforward, the slope of the ramp needs to be proportional to the input voltage.
+To achieve the input voltage feedforward, the slope of the ramp must be proportional to the input voltage.
 Tie R{CS} to the input line voltage.
 Because the ramp voltage is much lower than the input voltage, the ramp capacitor charging current is considered to be proportional to the input voltage.
 With input voltage feedforward, the COMP pin voltage should only move slightly even with large input voltage variation.
 This will provide much better line transient response for the converter.

 Figure 41.
-External Configuration Of RAMP/CS Pin With/Without Feed-Forward Operation
+External Configuration of RAMP/CS Pin With/Without Feed-Forward Operation

-The input voltage feedforward also helps on pre-biased start up.
-When doing primary-side control to pre-biased start up, three conditions need to be considered:
+The input voltage feedforward also helps on prebiased start-up.
+When doing primary-side control to prebiased start-up, three conditions need to be considered:

-9.1.3.1 Condition 1
+8.1.2.3.1 Condition 1

-At initial start up the primary side needs to provide enough energy to prevent output voltage dip;
+At initial start-up, the primary side must provide enough energy to prevent output voltage dip;

-9.1.3.2 Condition 2
+8.1.2.3.2 Condition 2

 At the end of soft start, it is required to keep the SR duty cycle change to be as small as possible.
 With input voltage feedforward, the COMP pin voltage is virtually fixed for different input voltages.
 Therefore, before the end of soft start, the duty cycle is the same for different input voltages.
-Choose the R{CS} and C{CS} following the procedure below.
+Choose the R{CS} and C{CS} following the procedure.

-Considering initial start up, the RAMP peak voltage should be:
+Considering initial start-up, the RAMP peak voltage should be:

-$$V{RAMP} = \frac{\frac{V{IN}}{2 \times n} - V{PRE-BIAS}}{2 \times V{PRE-BIAS}} \times V{SR(ramp)}$$ (22)
+$$V{RAMP} = \frac{\frac{V{IN}}{2 \times n} - V{PRE-BIAS}}{2 \times V{PRE-BIAS}} \times V{SR(ramp)}$$ (23)

-In this equation, VIN is the input voltage because of the feedforward any input voltage should be fine; $V{PRE-BIAS}$ is the highest pre-bias start-up voltage required by the system; n is the tranformer primary to secondary turns ratio and $V{SR(ramp)}$ is the internal SR ramp peak voltage 3 V.
+In this equation, VIN is the input voltage because of the feedforward any input voltage should be fine; $V{PRE-BIAS}$ is the highest prebias start-up voltage required by the system; n is the tranformer primary to secondary turns ratio and $V{SR(ramp)}$ is the internal SR ramp peak voltage 3 V.